|

 fulfill her dream to ski in the Antarctic.
 She has returned five times

+and twice semi-circumnavigated the Antarctic continent.
 In addition to numerous preservation organizations,

 Karen is a member of the National Society of Arts and Letters (for which